CS5008Fall2025/research-paper-jroberge16/REPORT.md

 __Trees:__

 &nbsp;&nbsp;&nbsp;&nbsp;
 Our tree module housed the core components for our traditional BST and our AVL tree.
-Both of our tree implementations were based on Python code found on the site GeeksforGeeks, which we then converted to C code (CITE)(CITE)(CITE).
-Using GeeksforGeeks’ Python code provided a starting point and a valuable learning experience.
+Both of our tree implementations were based on Python code found on the site W3Schools, and GeeksforGeeks which we then converted to C code [^14] [^8].
+Using this Python code provided a starting point and a valuable learning experience.
 While converting Python to C, we took this opportunity to create a standard framework between our different types of BSTs.

 &nbsp;&nbsp;&nbsp;&nbsp;
 Each BST contained two public structs, `Node` and `Index`, and four public functions, create_index, search, insert, and delete.
 Having this common framework allowed us to easily reuse our benchmarking code across our different tree implementations.